Self-Serve Car Wash or Touch-Free Car Wash – Which Is Better in Winter

 It is already nearing winter and your car is in bad shape.
 You need to take it to the car shop so that your detailer can determine the best course of action to take when cleaning it.
 But before you do that, ask yourself: should you go for an ordinary self-serve car wash, or should you try the touch-free car wash for a change?

 We all know that winter is a hard time for our vehicles.
 The combined power of road salt and road muck can really de-beautify our cars and turn them into unrecognizable hulks of dirty metal.
-In fact, this twin concoction of bad stuff can cover your car from hood to undercarriage, and prevent your regular car soap from doing its job properly.
+In fact, this twin concoction of bad stuff can cover your car from hood to undercarriage.
+Moreover it can prevent your regular car soap from doing its job properly.
 Paint can turn dull, and oxidation can set in.

 Self-Serve Car Wash – More Efforts, Better Results